-Step 4: Determining if the Stopping Rules Have Been Met
+9.3.5.7 Determining if the Stopping Rules Have Been Met

-The verifier must determine if the stopping rules have been met for each stratum after the measurement of each plot or at a minimum the end of each day.
+The verifier must determine if the stopping rules have been met for each stratum after the measurement of each plot or at a minimum after each day of sampling.
 The Reserve provides tools to assist verifiers with determining if the stopping rules have been met or not.
 The tools are Microsoft Excel based and are distinct for paired designs and for unpaired designs.

 The verifier must enter their data into the appropriate spreadsheet based upon use of a paired or unpaired test.
 It is required that the verifier apply the random order selection in the sampling process.
 The verifier is free to measure the set of plots that were randomly selected in any order that provides the greatest efficiency while sampling in the field, but when the verifier inputs data into the spreadsheet, the verifier must follow the random selection order in order to properly conduct the analysis and maintain the integrity of sequential analysis.
 This may provide significant efficiencies when selected stands and/or plots are in close geographic proximity and it is hypothesized that the stopping rules will require the full number of plots.
-Table 9.7 displays a hypothetical sampling schedule planned by the verifier and the hypothetical verification results.
-In this case, the sequential sampling is conditionally satisfied after Day 3 but requires the full set of randomly selected stands to be sampled up to the point of satisfying the sequential statistics, which is met after sampling Stand 3 on Day 4.

-The statistical test is based on a comparison of the verifier's measurements of plots, calculated as CO2e per acre compared to the Forest Owner's measurements of plots, which may include any adjustments for growth.
-The inventory verification is complete when the first plot passes after a minimum of 12 plots are measured, or when a minimum of 6 plots are identified as 'passing' in sequence in the Sequential Sampling Tool for plot CO2e per acre (paired) or when the first plot passes after a minimum of 30 plots are measured (unpaired).
-Passing of the plot height and/or diameters (DBH) is not required to pass the inventory verification; however, as discussed above, verifiers may separately compare their measurements for height and diameter with the Forest Owner's measurements in the sequential sampling tool.
-When 6 consecutive plots are identified as 'passing' for either height or diameter, that input is then considered to have met sequential sampling requirements and verifiers may use the data provided for each tree from the Forest Owner's database for any additional data inputs needed for the CO2e/acre comparison.
+The statistical test is based on a comparison of the verifier's measurements of plots, calculated as $CO_2e$ per acre compared to the Forest Owner's measurements of plots, which may include any adjustments for growth.
+The inventory verification is complete based on the stopping rules detailed in Section 9.3.5.1.
+Passing of the plot height and/or diameter stopping rules is not required to pass the inventory verification; however, as discussed above, verifiers may separately compare their measurements for height and diameter with the Forest Owner's measurements in the sequential sampling tool.
+When those inputs have met the sequential sampling stopping requirements, verifiers may use the height and diameter data provided for each tree from the Forest Owner's database for any additional data inputs needed for the $CO_2e$ /acre comparison.